ClimateCompatibleGrowth/guidelines/_posts/2021-01-01-version-control.md

 This provides all the benefits listed above, in terms of enabling collaboration and providing a systematic process for updating and versioning the data.
+Applying version control to data contributes to the findable, accessible and reproducible aspects of the [FAIR principles][11].

-There are also number of tools that allow binary data to be placed under version control including [Git-LFS][5], which replaces large files with text pointers to the files stored on a server, and [DVC][6], which was built for data scientists and machine learning projects.
+There are also a number of tools that allow binary data to be placed under version control including [Git-LFS][5], which replaces large files with text pointers to the files stored on a server, and [DVC][6], which was built for data scientists and machine learning projects.

 # Applying version control to other material

 Version control can be applied to any text-based material.
 A version control *repository* can contain a mixture of text-based material including computer code, data and documentation.
 For example, some researchers use version control to facilitate collaboration on journal articles.
+[Software Carpentry][9] use Github to host all of their teaching material.
+Contributors use the collaboration features provided by the Git version control system, and Github website to develop, organise and update teaching material.
+The online teaching material "source code" is written in Markdown, a mark-up language that allows contributors to style a web-page using simple syntax.
+New ideas are submitted using the issue tracker where they are discussed and prioritised.
+Contributions are submitted via a pull-request and reviewed by the administration team, and finally merged into the main branch which holds the latest version of the material.
+This material is then rendered on the respective course website.

 # Further Reading and Next Steps